sidhant947/Wallet/README.md

 ## Usage

 1. **Add a Card**: Click on the "Add Card" button to add a new card.
-2. **View Card Details**: The card details will be displayed, including the card name, number, expiration date, and CVV.
+2. **View Card Details**: The card details will be displayed, including the card name, number, expiration date.
 3. **Copy Card Details**: Click on the card details to quickly copy them for transactions.